The Backstory

 Smithsonian Journeys

 Not surprisingly, a Smithsonian Journeys catalog made its way into my home.
-Not surprising because I had been telling friends, family, and coworkers about this epic, years-in-planning trip every chance I got.
+It didn’t come as a surprise because I had been telling friends, family, and coworkers about this epic, years-in-planning trip every chance I got.
 Some offerings felt a bit short or spanned the entire country in a matter of days.
 And then I saw it – Living in Italy: A Three-Week Stay in Florence.
 Perfetto!

-For me, it was the perfect balance of group activities to key sights and museums, day trips to smaller towns in the surrounding area, while also providing ample time to explore on my own.
-Enrichment tracks in Art & Architecture, Language Lessons, and Cuisine were also offered at an additional cost.
+For me, it was the exact balance of group activities to key sights and museums, day trips to smaller towns in the surrounding area, while also providing ample time to explore on my own.
+Enrichment tracks in Art & Architecture, Language, and Cuisine were also offered at an additional cost.

-It was the perfect way to travel abroad by myself for the first time.
+This was the ultimate way to travel abroad by myself for the first time.
 I had the freedom to do as much or as little as I wanted with the group, as well as the reassurance of support once I arrived.
 It was an absolutely amazing experience, highly recommended whether you are a new or seasoned traveler!

 I Stopped Making Excuses